badconduct/gemini-98-proxy-client/README.md

 # 💬 ICQ98 Proxy

-> 🧠 Powered by Gemini + local AI logic
+> 🧠 Powered by Gemini + a dynamic social simulation engine
-> 🎨 Runs remotely in your Windows 98SE-compatible browser (with cookies for state)
+> 🔐 Secure multi-profile accounts with server-side state
-> 📟 Feels like 1998—but watches you like it's 2025
+> 📟 Feels like 1998—but with AI that knows who you are

-ICQ98 Proxy is a nostalgic chat simulator that brings 90s internet social life back to your desktop—complete with AI-powered friends, an in-browser buddy list, and full compatibility with retro browsers.
+ICQ98 Proxy is a nostalgic chat simulator that brings 90s internet social life back to your desktop.
+It's a multi-user, password-protected application with AI-powered friends, an in-browser buddy list, and full compatibility with retro browsers.
 It feels like you're back on dial-up... but the conversations are way smarter.

 ---